SAP-archive/teched2020-developer-keynote/cap/brain/README.md

 Now we've successfully got the service running locally, we'll go directly to a deployment to the Kyma runtime.
 (If you're interested in how you might also run a service on CF, see how we do it for the [SANDBOX](../../s4hana/sandbox) component.)

 This BRAIN component has something in common with the [SANDBOX](../../s4hana/sandbox) and [CONVERTER](../../kyma) components ... and that is that the Kyma runtime was where each of them was running in the actual [Developer Keynote](https://events.sapteched.com/widget/sap/sapteched2020/Catalog/session/1603314875989001AsWU).
 And the process for getting the component up and running in the Kyma runtime is the same each time.
-There's an extra step required for this BRAIN component, but we'll come to that in good time.

 #### Build & publish, secrets and deployment

 Because the process is common, you can find it described in a separate (and therefore shared) document - [Getting a component up and running on the Kyma runtime](../../kymaruntime/).
 Head on over to that document now, and follow the instructions, bearing in mind that you're building the BRAIN component.
-Come back here when you're done.
+Come back here when you're done, because there's an extra step required for this BRAIN component, which we can do when you return.

 #### Create and deploy a credentials config map